+where $\phi$ and $\Phi$ are the pdf and cdf of $N(0,1)$, respectively.
+Then, the resulting prior distribution is identical to the form of (\ref{eq:spike}) with the Beta prior \eqref{eq:model_prior} on $\eta$. \end{proposition}

+{ Since $\alpha_0$ is highly correlated with other parameters such as $\balpha$, an MCMC algorithm equipped with naive random-walk proposals would result in low sampling efficiency and poor mixing quality.
+Instead, we consider an efficient group-move update via a generalized Gibbs sampler \citep{liu2000generalised}.
+The details of this computational strategy is provided in Section \ref{sec:MTM}. }

-To make a comparison between the discrete SpSL prior and its neuronized version, we consider the Boston housing price data under the linear regression model in \eqref{eq:linearM}, which contains $n=506$ median housing prices of owner-occupied homes in the Boston area, together with ten variables that might be associated with the median prices.
-Under the Jeffrey's prior on $\sigma^2$, that is $1/\sigma^2$, we consider the independent neuronized prior that is $\theta_j = T(\alpha_j - \alpha_0)w_j$, where $\alpha_j\sim N(0,1)$ and $w_j\sim N(0,\sigma^2\tau_w^2)$ for $j=1,\dots,p$.
-The solution path of each variable selection procedure is provided in Figure \ref{fig:Solution_Spike}, and it shows that the solution path of the neuronized prior with the ReLU function $T$ is almost identical to that of the standard discrete SpSL prior.
+As a demonstration, we analyze the Boston housing price data with linear regression.
+The dataset contains $n=506$ median housing prices of owner-occupied homes in the Boston area, together with 10 variables that might be associated with the median prices.
+Under the Jeffreys prior on $\sigma^2$, which is $1/\sigma^2$, we consider the independent neuronized prior: $\theta_j = T(\alpha_j - \alpha_0)w_j$, where $\alpha_j\sim N(0,1)$ and $w_j\sim N(0,\tau_w^2)$ for $j=1,\dots,p$.
+As shown in Figure \ref{fig:Solution_Spike}, the solution path resulting from the neuronized prior with the ReLU activation function is almost identical to that resulting from the standard discrete SpSL prior.